Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: BCFL Reference Architecture

-\paragraph{FL progress management} In addition to the functions listed above, the following functions are essential for managing the progress and status of the FL training:
+In addition to the functions listed above, the following functions are crucial for effectively managing the progress and status of the federated learning training:

-\begin{itemize} \item After all the trainers are recruited, the smart contract is notified that the FL training is ready to start. \item Status check if a particular trainer has successfully uploaded the local model CID for the current round and ensure that there is no abnormality in the training process. \item To evaluate the contribution of the local models for the corresponding round, a list of model CIDs that have completed training in a round is required. \end{itemize}
+\begin{itemize} \item After all the trainers are recruited, the smart contract receives a notification signaling that the federated learning training is ready to start. \item A status check is performed to verify whether a particular trainer has successfully uploaded the CID of its local model for the current round.
+This check ensures that there are no abnormalities in the training process and that each trainer's contribution is accounted for. \item To evaluate the contribution of the local models for the corresponding round, a list of model CIDs that have completed training is necessary.
+This list helps in assessing the impact of the trained models and further analysis and aggregation. \end{itemize}